lzhhzl/krkrsdl2-env-example/README.md

 This can be customized to your liking, such as the following:
 * Setting different metadata
 * Setting different configurations
 * Setting different built-in plugins

+fork for test

 ## License